 - GM 4700 (56HP)

 - RM 5410 (36HP)

 How much more will a Tier 4 solution cost?

-Manufacturers, like Toro, are continuing to partner with Engine Manufacturers to develop Tier 4 compliant solutions for the Turf Industry.
-Specific solutions and costs are not yet available, however, based on significant research in other Industries that have been required to introduce Tier 4 compliant solutions in the past (such as Semi-Trailer Trucks, Agricultural and Construction Equipment, Compact Loaders, etc.), it was not uncommon for prices to increase by 10% to 18%.
+Manufacturers, like Toro, have partnered with Engine Manufacturers to develop Tier 4 compliant solutions for the Turf Industry.
+Due to significant redesigns and reengineering, all manufacturers’ prices will increase roughly 15%.
+Research in other industries that have been required to introduce Tier 4 compliant solutions in the past (such as Semi-Trailer Trucks, Agricultural and Construction Equipment, Compact Loaders, etc.) shows that it was not uncommon for prices to increase by 10% to 18%.

-What are the advantages and/or disadvantages of purchasing Tier 4 compliant equipment vs. something I can buy today?
+What are the advantages and/or disadvantages of purchasing Tier 4 compliant equipment vs. a non-Tier 4 conforming unit?